 When your puppy is experiencing a new site, sound, surface, event, etc., it is important to read their body language.
 If they are fearful, give them enough distance from the new thing for them to be able to process the information comfortably.
 That means do a U-turn and coax your puppy away, even if they are stuck staring or barking in fear.
 If they are conflicted and moving back and forth towards the new thing, give them time to think about it.
 Reward them for whatever effort they put forward.
 Scary things can become un-scary when paired with food.

-PUPPY doesn't have to do anything to earn a reward when you are desensitizing something.
+Your puppy doesn't have to do anything to earn a reward when you are desensitizing something.
 She will get a treat and verbal praise simply by being in the presence of certain loud/fast/big/scary stimuli.
-This will teach PUPPY to actually enjoy the vacuum cleaner, for example, instead of fearing it. ("Hmm," she thinks.
-"The vacuum cleaner can't be that bad… I always get treats when it's around.
-On second thought, I think I kinda like the vacuum cleaner…")
+This will teach her to actually enjoy the vacuum cleaner, for example, instead of fearing it. ("Hmm," she thinks.
+"The vacuum cleaner is kind of wonderful… I always get treats when it's around.”)

-Freely give PUPPY tiny training treats when in the presence of children, men, funny hats, cats, bicycles, wheelchairs, other dogs, people in sunglasses, guys with beards, babies, guests to your home, thunder, fireworks, skateboards, boats, people dancing and/or moving erratically, etc. It is important for PUPPY to learn that new experiences equal Good Things for Dogs, so take the show on the road by bringing PUPPY around town with you.
-The more positive exposure PUPPY has to the world now, the more desensitized she will be as an adult dog.
-(Remember, however, that the experiences do need to be positive — if PUPPY is afraid of something, put more distance between PUPPY and the "monster" and take infinitesimal, baby steps closer to the stimulus as she grows comfortable.)
-Training Tip: a fearful dog will not typically take a treat from you in the presence of something which she deems scary.
-If this is the case, take a step back in training by increasing the distance between the puppy and the stimulus until she is calm enough to take treats.
-Then, when she is comfortable at that distance, decrease the distance very gradually.
+Freely give PUPPY tiny training treats when in the presence of children, men, funny hats, cats, bicycles, wheelchairs, other dogs, people in sunglasses, guys with beards, babies, guests to your home, thunder, fireworks, skateboards, boats, people dancing and/or moving erratically, etc. It is important for her to learn that new experiences equal Good Things for Dogs, so take the show on the road by bringing her around town with you.
+The more positive exposure your puppy has to the world now, the more desensitized she will be as an adult dog.
+If your puppy is not taking treats or seems hesitant in any way, increase the distance between your puppy and the stimuli to make her more comfortable.
+It’s all about baby steps!

-Create lots of practice situations in your home to help PUPPY with desensitization.
-For example, you might take a pan from the kitchen, rest it on the floor, and give PUPPY a treat.
-Then, drop the pan from a quarter-inch in the air and give PUPPY a treat.
-Then, drop the pan from a half-inch, then an inch, then two inches, etc, until you get to the point where you can drop the pan from waist-height, and PUPPY does not show any signs of anxiety.
-When doing exercises like this, be sure to work very gradually.
-Also, set PUPPY up for success by making the experience fun instead of scary.
-If PUPPY is showing signs of anxiety (trembling, jumping away, startling, licking his lips, whining, barking, growling, etc), change the experience so that it is something she can easily handle.
+Create lots of practice situations in your home to help your puppy with desensitization.
+For example, you might take a pan from the kitchen, rest it on the floor, and give her a treat.
+Then, drop the pan from a quarter-inch in the air and give her a treat.
+Then, drop the pan from a half-inch, then an inch, then two inches, etc, until you get to the point where you can drop the pan from waist-height, and your puppy does not show any signs of anxiety and is happily taking treats.
+(When doing exercises like this, be sure to work very gradually.
+Be sure to set your puppy up for success by making the experience fun instead of scary.
+If your puppy is not taking treats or showing any signs of anxiety (trembling, jumping away, startling, licking her lips, whining, barking, growling, etc), change the experience so that it is something she can easily handle.
 Then, very gradually, raise the bar.

 things falling onto the ground